santidediego/MaxRecon/README.md

 ``pip install -r requirements.txt``

+If you want to use nmap customized mode, you must install it in your computer.

 ##Usage

 Just write: ``python maxrecon.py``.
 Don´t forget using sudo if you want to use the nmap feature.